 Years.
-Half a decade.
+Half a century.
 A lifetime ago.
 Seems like yesterday.
 There is something

 about anniversaries, excluding weddings and births, that make us remember